Colimits in 2-dimensional slices: Lifting and preservation of colimits for the domain 2-functor

-As a consequence, by \thex\ref{teorsemilaxFadjpreserve}, $\dom$ preserves all tight strict/oplax $\F$-colimits, but also all the universal oplax normal $2$-cocylinders for an $\F$-diagram which have tight $\lambda$-components \pteor{see \remx\ref{remexplicitpresdom} for what this means explicitly in practice}. \end{teor} \begin{proof} First of all, notice that $\dom$ is surely an $\F$-functor, as every morphism of $\E$ is tight (see \remx\ref{rephrasecorrespondence}).
-We use the universal mapping property \prox\ref{univmappingproplaxadj} that characterizes a lax adjunction to build a right semi-lax right adjoint $U$ to $\dom\:\laxslice{\E}{M}\to \E$.
+As a consequence, by \thex\ref{teorsemilaxFadjpreserve}, $\dom$ preserves all tight strict/oplax $\F$-colimits, but also all the universal marked oplax $2$-cocylinders for an $\F$-diagram which have tight $\lambda$-components. \end{teor} \begin{proof} We use the universal mapping property \prox\ref{univmappingproplaxadj} that characterizes a lax adjunction to build a right-semi-lax right adjoint $U$ to $\dom\:\laxslice{\E}{M}\to \E$.
 For every $E\in \E$, we define $U(E)\deq (M\x E\ar{\pr{1}}E)$ and $\eps_E\:M\x E\ar{\pr{2} }E$, that is tight in $\E$, remembering that in dimension $1$ the domain functor from $\slice{\C}{M}$ is left adjoint to $M\x -$.